ElPaisano/helia-bot/README.md

 - https://docs.ipfs.tech/concepts/how-ipfs-works/
 - https://docs.ipfs.tech/concepts/lifecycle/

+All sources are defined in the lists in https://github.com/ElPaisano/helia-bot/blob/main/create_kb.py.

 ## How to use the bot

 As described above, HeliaBot is currently an experiemental app.
 As such, setting it up and using it is a little hacky.